XMatrix68X/Jimi/README.md

 ## Summary

 This project demonstrates a machine-learning surrogate for combustion table lookup.
 Using `Z` and `C` as inputs, it trains a PyTorch ANN to predict multiple thermochemical outputs and prepares that trained model for later use in an OpenFOAM environment.
-The folder contains the training code, the network definition, sample data, trained model artifacts, and the original PDF guideline that describes the overall workflow.
+The folder "Joint_Institute_Medium_Intellectual" contains the training code, the network definition, sample data, trained model artifacts, and the original PDF guideline that describes the overall workflow.